tonai/Lightning-talks/Frontend/01_Responsive-and-adaptive-design.md

 ### Fluid layout

 The width of the content has a relative value.
+It can also have a maximum width value.

 You won't have a scrollbar when resizing, but it can't really fit for small resolutions.